Powerstep and Superfeet are two of the biggest insole brands on the market. Both make a variety of insoles for every foot type, activity, and shoe.

 For example, if you’ve been wearing a pair of neutral running shoes but you’re actually an overpronator, an insole that supports your arch and prevents your foot from rolling over can reduce pain that flares up as a result of the unnatural movement of the foot.

 In turn, a reduction in pain can dramatically improve your running performance.
-Your form will naturally be better, and your chances of becoming injured will be reduced.
+Your form will naturally be better, and your injury risk will be reduced.

 As mentioned above, if you aren’t getting the right kind of support for your foot/arch type, you’ll never run as well as you could.